CDCgov/WDPB_CDS_PHL_Tools/Crypto_Genotyping_Tool/README.md

 ## Expected Output:

-A csv format file with the following columns: XX,XXX,XXX
+A csv format file with the following columns: Genome, Result

 ### Running with Docker